Earthbert/caial/README.md

 # CAIAL

 C simple AI algorithms for testing bprof on bare metal RISC-V roscket-chip.
-Currently are implemented the the next AI algoritms Classification Tree (CT),K-nearest neighbors (KNN),Deep neural networks (DNN), Linear regresion (LR), Naive Bayes (NB), Suport Vector Machine (SVM) and K-Means (KMEANS).
+Also accepts other number representation systems then IEEE754.
+(POSIT currently) Currently are implemented the the next AI algoritms Classification Tree (CT),K-nearest neighbors (KNN),Deep neural networks (DNN), Linear regresion (LR), Naive Bayes (NB), Suport Vector Machine (SVM) and K-Means (KMEANS).
 Their implementation is simple as possible and does not use any libraries.

 ## Getting Started